-Petrol Tap.-Under the rear end of the tank.
+Petrol Taps.-Under the rear end of the tank.
 To turn on the petrol, pull out the serrated button and lock in position by turning anti-clockwise.
 To turn off the petrol, reverse this procedure.
+Both taps communicate with the main supply in the tank but if one tap is used, a reserve supply is left which can be fed to the carburetter only when the second tap is turned on.
+One tap only is fitted to the Silver Bantam.

 Headlight Switch.-This is operated by a switch on the headlamp, and has three positions-OFF, LOW (L), and HEAD (H) respectively.
-The low position is for use when the machine is stationary and applies only to models with battery lighting.
+The low position is for use when the machine is stationary.

-Ignition Switch.-(Models with battery)-This is mounted on the top of the headlamp and has three positions.
+Ignition Switch.-This is mounted on the top of the headlamp and has three positions.
 With the pointer straight ahead, the ignition is switched off, and the switch should always be retained in this position when the engine is stationary, otherwise after several hours (say, over-night) the battery may become discharged.
 For normal starting, rotate the switch until the position marked "I" is straight ahead.
 For emergency starting with a discharged battery, rotate the switch until position "E" is straight ahead.
 (Important-See Electrical Equipment).

-Carburetter Tickler.-This is a small plunger above the float chamber.
+Carburetter Tickler.-This is a small plunger in the top of the carburetter float chamber on the left hand side.
 Pressing it down pushes down the float and frees the needle valve thus permitting the carburetter to receive excess petrol.